-This is a serious task and it may present extra difficulties in the UX design industry.
+However, the sudden shift may present extra difficulties in the UX design industry.
 If you are managing a design team, this article is useful to you.
 I have prepared a description of the most common remote work challenges, along with the most effective solutions.
-All based on many years of successful remote working experience of design teams from large companies like Google or Cisco.
+All are based on many years of successful remote working experience with design teams from large companies like Google or Cisco.

 Types of distributed teams

 First, determine the type of team you now have.
-Alaine Mackenzie from Shopify says in her blog that there are 3 main types of distributed teams:
+Alaine Mackenzie from Shopify says that there are 3 main types of distributed teams:

 - 50/50 or majority co-located, everyone else remote